-This underscores the leading role of China amongst the BRICS.
-A Financial Times article states that BRICs…“is becoming a China-dominated forum in which Beijing can push its evolving global agenda without the overbearing presence of the US.”7 China’s clear dominance as the world’s second largest economy is part of the challenge.
+These actions underscore the leading role of China amongst the BRICS.
+A Financial Times article states that BRICs, is becoming a China-dominated forum in which Beijing can push its evolving global agenda without the overbearing presence of the US.”7 China’s clear dominance as the world’s second largest economy is part of the challenge.

 The strain amongst the BRICS countries is revealed in the various bilateral relations within the group.
 Jin Canrong, Deputy Dean, College of International Relations, Renmin University, notes that China and India compete against each other for global markets, while Russia and Brazil face similar problems in the global energy market.
 He notes that they are all strategically wary of each other.8

 Brookings’ Carlos Pereira and João Augusto de Castro Neves argue that China and Brazil have a competitive trade relationship, especially for the export of manufactured goods to third markets such as the U.S. and Latin America.
-The two countries are also competing for foreign direct investmentThis category refers to international investment in which the investor obtains a lasting interest in an enterprise in another country.
-Most concretely, it may take the form of buying or constructing a factory in a foreign country or adding improvements to such a facility, in the form of property, plants or equipment., with China attracting much more, despite Brazil’s strong institutions, democracy and market-friendly policies.9
+The two countries are also competing for foreign direct investment, with China attracting much more, despite Brazil’s strong institutions, democracy and market-friendly policies.9

 Richard Weitz of the Hudson Institute, discusses the strains between China and Russia.
 The two countries have not reached an agreement for the pricing of Russian natural gas.
 There is limited reciprocal investment and policy coordination between the two.
-Russia and China also pursue different policies towards Asian neighbors North and South Korea, Japan, Taiwan and to other regions, such as the Middle East.10
+Russia and China also pursue different policies towards Asian neighbors North and South Korea, Japan, Taiwan and to other regions as well, such as the Middle East.10

 South Africa’s presence amongst this group has puzzled scholars since there are other countries with stronger economies.
 South Africa’s presence amongst the BRICS countries is in part due to China, which views the country as a stepping stone to reach the rest of Africa.11 There are 313 million people in Africa’s middle class, a number that rivals India and China, and is an attractive market.12

 In addition to the strained bilateral relations, there is little investment within the BRICS.
-South Africa, Brazil, India and Russia only invest about three percent of their resource to trade with each other.13 The BRICs have not allocated much funding to multilateralmultiple countries working together to on a specific issue initiatives and for most BRICS countries, their most important trading partner is a non-BRICs country.
+South Africa, Brazil, India and Russia only invest about three percent of their resource in trade with each other.13 The BRICs have not allocated much funding to multilateral initiatives and for most BRICS countries, their most important trading partner is a non-BRICs country.
 It is hard for the BRICS to collaborate on energy policy, as Russia and Brazil are leading suppliers, while China and India are amongst the leading consumers.

 Commitment to Multilateralism

-While the BRICS have different priorities and are often competing for investment and access to market, they share a commitment to state sovereigntycomplete and exclusive control of all the people and property within a territory and to a multipolar world in which no singular country dominates.14
+While the BRICS have different priorities and are often competing for investment and access to market, they share a commitment to state sovereignty and to a multi-polar world in which no singular country dominates.14

 Fyodor Lukyanov, chief editor of the magazine “Russia in Global Affairs,” writes that the whole process of global decision-making needs to be revised.
 Lukyanov notes that Russia, along with the other BRICS, believes that the West should not dominate world affairs.15